rust-basel/fullstack-rust-workshop/src/06-creating_a_database.md

 }
 ```

-Let's also add some starting items, when creating a default database
+Let's also add some fixture items, when creating a default database

 ```rust
 impl Default for InMemoryDatabase {